NatTuck/scratch-2021-01/notes-4550/20-testing/notes.md

 Before we can run this kind of test, we need to set up the mechanism that actually automates the browser.
 A common tool for that is Selenium.

-Let's take a look at .../test/selenium.sh:
+Let's take a look at (Inkfish) .../test/scripts/selenium.sh:

  - This script downloads two files.
  - Selenium-server is the program that handles automating a browser.